uspki/policies/certificate-policy.md

 CAs SHALL NOT include a Domain Name in a Subject attribute except as specified in Section 3.2.2.4 or Section 3.2.2.5.

 #### 7.1.4.2.1 Subject Alternative Name Extension
-Certificate Field: extensions:subjectAltName
+**Certificate Field:** extensions:subjectAltName
-Required/Optional: Required
+**Required/Optional:** Required
-Contents: This extension MUST contain at least one entry.
+**Contents:** This extension MUST contain at least one entry.
 Each entry MUST be a dNSName containing the Fully-Qualified Domain Name of a server.
 The CA MUST confirm that the Applicant controls the Fully-Qualified Domain Name or has been granted the right to use it by the Domain Name Registrant, as appropriate.
 This extension SHALL NOT include IP Address.

 Wildcard FQDNs are permitted.

 #### 7.1.4.2.2.
 Subject Distinguished Name Fields
-a.
-Certificate Field: subject:commonName (OID 2.5.4.3)
+a. **Certificate Field:** subject:commonName (OID 2.5.4.3)
-Required/Optional/Prohibited: Optional (Discouraged, but not prohibited)
+**Required/Optional/Prohibited:** Optional (Discouraged, but not prohibited)
-Contents: If present, this field MUST contain a Fully-Qualified Domain Name that is one of the values contained in the Certificate's subjectAltName extension (see Section 7.1.4.2.1).
+**Contents:** If present, this field MUST contain a Fully-Qualified Domain Name that is one of the values contained in the Certificate's subjectAltName extension (see Section 7.1.4.2.1).

-b.
-Certificate Field: subject:organizationName (OID 2.5.4.10)
+b. **Certificate Field:** subject:organizationName (OID 2.5.4.10)
-Required/Optional/Prohibited: Required
+**Required/Optional/Prohibited:** Required
-Contents: The subject:organizationName field SHALL contain U.S. Government (o=U.S. Government).
+**Contents:** The subject:organizationName field SHALL contain U.S. Government (o=U.S. Government).

-c.
-Certificate Field: subject:givenName (2.5.4.42) and subject:surname (2.5.4.4)
+c. **Certificate Field:** subject:givenName (2.5.4.42) and subject:surname (2.5.4.4)
-Required/Optional/Prohibited: Prohibited
+**Required/Optional/Prohibited:** Prohibited

-d.
-Certificate Field: Number and street: subject:streetAddress (OID: 2.5.4.9)
+d. **Certificate Field:** Number and street: subject:streetAddress (OID: 2.5.4.9)
-Required/Optional/Prohibited: Optional
+**Required/Optional/Prohibited:** Optional
-Contents: If present, the subject:streetAddress field MUST contain the Subject's street address information as verified under Section 3.2.2.1.
+**Contents:** If present, the subject:streetAddress field MUST contain the Subject's street address information as verified under Section 3.2.2.1.

-e.
-Certificate Field: subject:localityName (OID: 2.5.4.7)
+e. **Certificate Field:** subject:localityName (OID: 2.5.4.7)
-Required/Optional/Prohibited:
+**Required/Optional/Prohibited:**
   Required if the subject:stateOrProvinceName field is absent.
   Optional if the subject:stateOrProvinceName field is present.
-Contents: If present, the subject:localityName field MUST contain the Subject's locality information as verified under Section 3.2.2.1.
+**Contents:** If present, the subject:localityName field MUST contain the Subject's locality information as verified under Section 3.2.2.1.
 If the subject:countryName field specifies the ISO 3166-1 user-assigned code of US in accordance with Section 7.1.4.2.2(h), the localityName field MAY contain the Subject's locality and/or state or province information as verified under Section 3.2.2.1.

-f.
-Certificate Field: subject:stateOrProvinceName (OID: 2.5.4.8)
+f. **Certificate Field:** subject:stateOrProvinceName (OID: 2.5.4.8)
-Required/Optional/Prohibited:
+**Required/Optional/Prohibited:**
   Required if the subject:localityName field is absent.
   Optional if the subject:localityName field is present.
-Contents: If present, the subject:stateOrProvinceName field MUST contain the Subject's state or province information as verified under Section 3.2.2.1.
+**Contents:** If present, the subject:stateOrProvinceName field MUST contain the Subject's state or province information as verified under Section 3.2.2.1.
 If the subject:countryName field specifies the ISO 3166-1 user-assigned code of US in accordance with Section 7.1.4.2.2(g), the subject:stateOrProvinceName field MAY contain the full name of the Subject's country information as verified under Section 3.2.2.1.

-g.
-Certificate Field: subject:postalCode (OID: 2.5.4.17)
+g. **Certificate Field:** subject:postalCode (OID: 2.5.4.17)
-Required/Optional/Prohibited: Optional
+**Required/Optional/Prohibited:** Optional
-Contents: If present, the subject:postalCode field MUST contain the Subject's zip or postal information as verified under Section 3.2.2.1.
+**Contents:** If present, the subject:postalCode field MUST contain the Subject's zip or postal information as verified under Section 3.2.2.1.

-h.
-Certificate Field: subject:countryName (OID: 2.5.4.6)
+h. **Certificate Field:** subject:countryName (OID: 2.5.4.6)
-Required/Optional/Prohibited: Required
+**Required/Optional/Prohibited:** Required
-Contents: If the subject:organizationName field is present, the subject:countryName MUST contain the two-letter ISO 3166-1 country code of "US" associated with the location of the Subject verified under Section 3.2.2.1.
+**Contents:** If the subject:organizationName field is present, the subject:countryName MUST contain the two-letter ISO 3166-1 country code of "US" associated with the location of the Subject verified under Section 3.2.2.1.

-i.
-Certificate Field: subject:organizationalUnitName
+i. **Certificate Field:** subject:organizationalUnitName
-Required/Optional/Prohibited: Optional.
+**Required/Optional/Prohibited:** Optional.
-Contents: If the subject:organizationalUnitName field is present, the subject:organizationalUnitNam SHALL contain OU= < U.S. GOVERNMENT Agency > which controls the server to which the certificate is issued.
+**Contents:** If the subject:organizationalUnitName field is present, the subject:organizationalUnitNam SHALL contain OU= < U.S. GOVERNMENT Agency > which controls the server to which the certificate is issued.
 The value is verified in accordance with Section 3.2.2.1.

-j.
-Other Subject Attributes
+j. **Other Subject Attributes**
 All other optional attributes, when present within the subject field, MUST contain information that has been verified by the CA. Optional attributes MUST NOT contain metadata such as '.', '-', and ' ' (i.e. space) characters, and/or any other indication that the value is absent, incomplete, or not applicable.

 #### 7.1.4.3.
 Subject Information - Root Certificates and Subordinate CA Certificates
 By issuing a Subordinate CA Certificate, the CA represents that it followed the procedure set forth in its Certificate Policy and/or Certification Practice Statement to verify that, as of the Certificate's issuance date, all of the Subject Information was accurate.

 ##### 7.1.4.3.1 Subject Distinguished Name Fields
-a.
-Certificate Field: subject:commonName (OID 2.5.4.3)
+a. **Certificate Field:** subject:commonName (OID 2.5.4.3)
-Required/Optional: Required
+**Required/Optional:** Required
-Contents: This field MUST be present and the contents SHALL be an identifier for the certificate such that the certificate’s Name is unique across all certificates issued by the issuing certificate.
+**Contents:** This field SHALL be present and the contents SHALL be an identifier for the certificate such that the certificate’s Name is unique across all certificates issued by the issuing certificate.

-b.
-Certificate Field: subject:organizationName (OID 2.5.4.10)
+b. **Certificate Field:** subject:organizationName (OID 2.5.4.10)
-Required/Optional: Required
+**Required/Optional:** Required
-Contents: This field SHALL be present and SHALL contain U.S. Government (o=U.S. Government)
+**Contents:** This field SHALL be present and SHALL contain U.S. Government (o=U.S. Government)

-c.
-Certificate Field: subject:countryName (OID: 2.5.4.6)
+c. **Certificate Field:** subject:countryName (OID: 2.5.4.6)
-Required/Optional: Required
+**Required/Optional:** Required
-Contents: This field SHALL contain C=US
+**Contents:** This field SHALL contain C=US

-- Examples of Subject Distinguished Names:
+- Examples of Subject Distinguished Names for Root Certificates and Subordinate CA Certificates:
-  - cn=U.S. Federal Device Root CA, o=U.S. Government, c=US
+  - cn=U.S. Federal Device Root CA1, o=U.S. Government, c=US
   - cn=U.S. Federal Device Issuing CA1, o=U.S. Government, c=US

 ### 7.1.5 Name constraints